dbbaskette/imc-vehicle-events/README.md

 - **🔧 Simplified Maintainability**: Fewer components and processing steps
 - **📊 Database Ready**: Field names match database columns exactly
 - **📈 Better Scalability**: Independent scaling of HDFS sink and accident processor
-- **🔍 Optimized Storage**: HDFS partitioned by date and driver for efficient queries
+- **🔍 Optimized HDFS Storage**: Parquet format with date/driver partitioning for efficient analytics
+- **🗃️ Simplified Database**: No partitioning in Greenplum for demo simplicity

 The stream manager uses a unified configuration approach with global settings in `config.yml` and stream-specific settings in the `stream-configs/` directory.